Unmasking A High Sensation Seeking Highly Sensitive Person: Flying, Dreams and States of Consciousness

 So for me this dream was a direct message about my emotions and the next steps, healing steps to take.
 Healing steps I wouldn't have discovered if I hadn't take the journey, learned I had the HSP Trait, and then learned the tools that would help me.
 You see?
 There's a reason for everything.
 It so doesn't feel like it at the time, believe me I know, but there is a reason.

-Other important things to take note of in in your dreams are;
+Other important things to take note of in in dreams related to water are;

 - What colour is the water of the lake you saw?